iHaiderAli/UniversalImageLoaderWithGridRecyclerView/README.md

-# Universal Image Loader With Linear Recycler View
+# Universal Image Loader With Grid Recycler View

 I want to provide code with the latest recycler view that will have powerful, flexible and highly customizable instrument for image loading, caching and displaying.
 It provides a lot of configuration options and good control over the image loading and caching process.